RawadZaidan/Data_Jobs_Market_ETL_Analysis/README.md

 -   A computer/server with sufficient RAM and processing power.
 -   Operating system: Linux (preferred for production) or Windows.
--   Required software: Python (3.10), PostgreSQL, Git (for version control), and any other specific software packages.
+-   Required software: Python (3.10), PostgreSQL, Git (for version control) and Vscode.

 **Dependencies**:

--   Install the necessary Python libraries: `pandas`, `selenium`, `BeautifulSoup`, etc.
+-   Install the necessary Python libraries: `pandas`, `selenium`, `BeautifulSoup`, etc... (can be found in the `requirements.txt file`)
--   Install database connectors/drivers for PostgreSQL.
+-   Install database connectors/drivers for PostgreSQL: `psycopg2`.

 ### **Setting Up the Environment**: